-Cancel button.
+E - Cancel button.

-- Back to the previous page. - Continue to the next page. - Profile Name Identifies the configuration profile.
+- Here and the service of the service of - 📄 Continue to the next page. - Profile Name - Identifies the configuration profile.
 This name must be unique.
 Profile names are not case-sensitive. - SSID The IEEE 802.11 wireless network name.
 This field has a maximum limit of 32 characters. - Network Type: There are basically two modes of networking: - Infrastructure All wireless clients will connect to an access point or wireless router. - Ad Hoc Directly connecting to another computer, for peer-to-peer communication, using wireless network adapters on each computer, such as two or more TL-WN727N wireless adapters.